Updated June 20, 2022

 - All staff must be screened and have their temperature taken upon arrival for their shift.

-- All staff wear medical face masks while working in facility spaces with staff or clients.
+- All staff continue to wear medical face masks while working in facility spaces with staff or clients.

 - All staff is required to immediately stop at a hand wash station as soon as they enter SCHC or GSWC.